atilsensalduz/vcenterstatuscheck/README.md

 # vcenter_status_check
-This script check vcenters http status and if different than 200 send mail to virtualization team
+This script is checks vcenters http status and if different than 200 send mail to virtualization team